cmkobel/ampliconic-regions-on-hominid-x-and-y-chromosomes/README.md

 The plots are output to `plots/plots`.

-The difference between `plots` and `plots_human_ac` is that in the first a species specific artificial chromosome is used as reference for mapping, and in the latter an artifical chromosome based on human genes is used.
+The difference between `plots` and `plots_human_ac` is that in the first; a species specific artificial chromosome is used as reference for mapping, and in the latter an artifical chromosome based on human genes is used.